 One last thing, for any non-closed relationship: Do NOT ever hide that you are seeing other people.
 If you’re hiding something it means that you think it deserves to be hidden.
 She’s taking her cues from you and you need to communicate with your whole essence that seeing other people is totally cool.

 - You lucked into the girl you are with (drunkenly?) and she now realizes you aren’t what she hoped.
 You don’t have a problem getting a girlfriend.
 You have a lifestyle problem.
-Focus on Kickassery and you will become cool and non-needy.
+Check out some of our other stuff and focus on becoming a cool, non-needy guy.
 Girlfriends will happen to you.

 4) Consider the label